 Shark Valley: Otter Cave Hammock Trail

-Just a 6-mile walk from the visitor’s center is the Otter Cave Hammock Trail.
-The 0.1-mile trail loops through tropical hardwoods forest.
+Just a 6-mile walk from the visitor center is the Otter Cave Hammock Trail.
+The 0.1-mile trail loops through the tropical hardwood forest.
 This mostly limestone trail crosses a small stream that occasionally floods the footbridges during the wet season.
 The rangers in the visitor center can advise you on current trail conditions.

 The most exciting part of getting to the trail is walking along the canal next to the paved road.
-The canal is just teaming with wildlife.
+The canal is just teeming with wildlife.
 We saw a small clutch of baby gators only a few days old.
 Lots of wading birds, too many to mention.
-Thankfully, we had ample opportunity to take great photos.
+Thankfully, we had ample opportunities to take great photos.

-REMINDER – Always keep a safe distance 15-20 feet when viewing wildlife and do not harass or feed wildlife.
-We observed many people taking risks with alligators taking pictures way too close.
+REMINDER – Always keep a safe distance of 15-20 feet when viewing wildlife and do not harass or feed wildlife.
+We observed many people taking risks with alligators, taking pictures way too close.

 Gulf Coast Visitor Center-Northern Entrance (Everglades City)

 The Gulf Coast Visitor Center is near Everglades City on Chokoloskee Bay.
-The Visitor Center is a gateway to the park’s western section, including the Ten Thousand Islands area.
+The visitor center is a gateway to the park’s western section, including the Ten Thousand Islands area.
 This area is home to a maze of mangrove islands and channels that extend along the coast to Flamingo.
-A unique perspective than other visitor centers.
+A unique perspective from other visitor centers.
 Currently, they are housing the Gulf Coast Visitor Center in a temporary trailer.
 Here, you can arrange boat tours, kayak rentals, and guided excursions to explore the scenic waterways, mangrove forests, and coastal habitats.

-Hurricane Irma destroyed the original Visitor Center in 2017, and Hurricane Ian impacted it again in 2022.
-There are restrooms, picnic tables, superb views of the bay, and welcoming knowledgeable park staff.
-The rangers deliver informational brochures and backcountry permits for those wishing to camp.
-The rangers can offer advice on an approved concessionaire for boat tours, canoe rentals, or other activities.
-There are a few interactive educational displays comparing various animal bones.
+Hurricane Irma heavily damaged the original visitor center in 2017, and Hurricane Ian affected it again in 2022.
+There are restrooms, picnic tables, with superb views of the bay, and welcoming, knowledgeable park staff.
+The rangers deliver informational brochures and backcountry permits to those wishing to camp.
+The rangers can offer advice on approved concessionaires for boat tours, canoe rentals, or other activities.
+There are a few interactive educational display comparing various animal bones.

 Ernest F. Coe Visitor Center-Southern Entrance (Homestead)

 The Ernest Coe Visitor Center is at the main entrance to Homestead, on the road to Flamingo.
 Amenities at this center include a large array of educational displays and a gift store.
-The informational center provides maps and in the theater the 20-minute video can be viewed.
-The interactive displays help educate visitors on the entire Everglades ecosystem providing the “Big Picture”.
-It is worth checking out the few hiking trails and boardwalk near the pond.
-A verandah provides a kind of solace: sitting in the wooden rocking chairs just enjoys the view.
-There is an excellent selection of souvenir items in this gift store.
+The informational center provides maps, and in the theater, the 20-minute video can be viewed.
+The interactive displays help educate visitors about the entire Everglades ecosystem, providing the “Big Picture”.
+It is worth checking out the hiking trails and boardwalk near the pond.
+The verandah offers a peaceful retreat—sitting in a wooden rocking chair, simply soaking in the view is pure relaxation.
+Inside, the gift shop features an excellent selection of souvenirs, perfect for remembering your visit.

 Everglades Flamingo Visitor Center-Southern Entrance

-The Flamingo Visitor Center sustained heavy damage during Hurricane Irma in 2017.
-They house the current Visitor Center in a trailer.
-The old center is being repaired, however, because of a lack of federal funding it may be awhile.
+The Flamingo Guy Bradley Visitor Center sustained heavy damage during Hurricane Irma in 2017.
+During this visit, it was temporarily housed in a trailer.
+The old center is now repaired and open, with a new restaurant.
 The visitor center has educational displays and informational brochures.
 They post ranger-led tours daily on the board inside.
 Park rangers and volunteers are available to answer questions, provide maps, and offer guidance on activities, trails, and points of interest.

 The park office issues backcountry permits 24 hrs a day.
-The rangers can provide the visitor with information on hiking trail conditions, weather advisories, and excursions.
+The rangers can provide the visitors with information on hiking trail conditions, weather advisories, and excursions.
 Plenty of parking, restrooms, and a small gift and a food truck.
-In the parking lot, we watched an osprey feeding her hatchlings.
+In the parking lot, we watched an osprey feeding its hatchlings.
 There is plenty of wildlife to see here, even crocodiles sunning themselves in the marina.

-What Things to do in the Everglades National Park
+Things to Do – Everglades National Park (South Entrance)

-The Everglades National Park offers a wide range of activities and attractions that cater to various interests.
+When exploring Everglades National Park, you’ll find a wide range of activities and attractions to suit all interests.
 Here are some of the top things to do in the Everglades:

 1. Take an Airboat Tour

-They offer professional airboat tours by three authorized airboat businesses.
-All three Coopertown, Everglades Safari Park, and Gator Park are along the Tamiami Trail between Miami and Shark Valley.
+They offer professional airboat tours through three authorized airboat businesses.
+Coopertown, Everglades Safari Park, and Gator Park are along the Tamiami Trail between Miami and Shark Valley.
 Airboat tours offer an exclusive experience for the visitor.
 Tours can range from 1 to 5 hrs, and the cost varies depending on the type of tour.
 Private tours being the most expensive.

-2. Canoe/Kayak Eco Tour the River of Grass
+2. Canoe/Kayak Eco Tour through the River of Grass

 3. Fishing in the Everglades National Park

-There are many opportunities to fish either freshwater or saltwater in the park.
+There are many opportunities to fish in the park, whether in freshwater or saltwater.
 Before you fish, it’s important to familiarize yourself with the fishing regulations and license requirements.
 The Everglades National Park follows Florida state fishing regulations, and a valid Florida Fishing license is required for anglers aged 16 and older.
 There may be specific rules regarding bag limits, size restrictions, and seasonal closures for certain species, so it’s essential to check the latest fishing regulations to ensure compliance.
 Check with the ranger for fishing regulations or closed zones.

 Hiring a guide for saltwater fishing is best at any time of the year.
 Navigating the many waterways in the park can be difficult.
 Storms and hurricanes often damaged many of the navigation markers.
-For those wishing to fish freshwater, there is limited shoreline.
+For those wishing to fish freshwater, there is not much accessible shoreline.
 Having a boat or hiring a guide is best.
-A fishing regulations pdf is available at this link: click here.
+A fishing regulations PDF is available at this link: click here.

 4. Scenic Boat Tours of the Backcountry or Florida Bay